 A book for hobbyists young and old, and a must-have for lovers of wood!

 Plank or bark?
 What kinds of wood materials are there?

 Sawing, carving, drilling, etc.: the technique makes the product!

 With a small forest manual – collect wood in the right way!

 Silke Lambeck, Barbara Jung

-My Friend Otto, the Wilde Life and I
+My Friend Otto, the Wild Life and I

 Mein Freund Otto, das wilde Leben und ich